 2nd Lieutenant J.W.
 Naylor of the Royal Field Artillery was also a witness to the kaboom – “The earth seemed to tear apart, and there was this enormous explosion right in front of us… the whole ground went up and came back down again.
 It was like a huge mushroom.”

-In the areas where the explosions were the most intense, there wasn’t even any remains.
-Second Lieutenant Meinke was on the German side that morning, and he somehow survived the blast.
+Second Lieutenant Meinke stood on the German side that morning, and he somehow survived the blast.
 “The earth roared, trembled, and rocked – this was followed by an utterly amazing crash and there, before us in a huge arc… was raised a curtain of fire about one hundred meters high… It was like a thunderstorm magnified one thousand times!”

 Although the Messines mines did their job and obliterated the German position, and many men with it, no victory by either side was forth coming.
 The Ypres Salient would be haggled over for the rest of the war.
-Thousands more would die, and the subsequent third battle for Ypres was one of the worst of the entire conflict.
+Thousands more would die, and the subsequent third battle for Ypres went down as one of the worst of the entire conflict.

-Over one hundred years later, the ground has still not healed from such a cataclysmic rupture.
+Over one hundred years later, the ground still hasn’t healed from such a cataclysmic rupture.
 The craters remain, as do traces of the winding trenches.
 My husband and I traveled to Hill 60 when we toured Europe, and we stood at the lip of just one of the nineteen craters that went up that morning – the Caterpillar Mine Crater.
-Just that one crater stretches over eighty yards and is about fifty feet deep.
+Just that one crater stretches over eighty yards and goes down about fifty feet.
 Knowing there were eighteen more, and about a half-dozen more that weren’t even used, really put some things into perspective.
-I was so “blown away” that even my vast imagination couldn’t comprehend what it must have been like.

 What did I take away from it, you might ask?
 Well, I had read a lot about the Messines mines for my own research, and as always, there’s something about seeing it in person that you can’t get from the pictures.
-I also learned a lot about the clay kickers, engineers, and other soldiers involved in putting together this massive system.
+I also learned a lot about the clay kickers, engineers, and other soldiers involved in putting together this massive mine system.
 Yet, I didn’t feel as fulfilled as I normally do when visiting a place like this.
-Instead, I just felt that it was… well… futile.
+Instead, I just felt… well… futile.

 “In Flanders Fields” – L. Wolff